offlinesec/offlinesec-client/README.md

 The analysis duration is 24 hours for each SAP landscape (dev, qa, prod).
 So this means that the price will be significantly lower than others.

 Advantages of our approach:
-* Partially automated (we won't miss anything)
+* Almost fully automated (we won't miss anything)
 * Expert included (to prioritize and remove false positives)
 * Quick start.
-Access to the SAP systems - not needed
+Access to the SAP systems - not required
 * Full control over the data sent
 * No installation required on ABAP
 * High Speed.
 24h per entire SAP landscape